-It’s the Friday before Christmas.
+It’s almost Christmas!
 Are you excited?
 Depending on when you attend Christmas Mass and whether you travel, you may be facing a whole different set of challenges.
-Here […]
+Here are a […]

 25 things for your kids to spot during Palm Sunday and Triduum

 Technically, Triduum spans three days—from the evening of Holy Thursday until the evening of Easter Sunday—but liturgically, it is “one day,” one long celebration of the Paschal Mystery.
 Triduum culminates in the Easter Vigil, which is the high point of the entire liturgical year.
 As with the Sunday liturgy, reviewing what will happen at the liturgy in advance is a good way to help your kids participate with understanding and reverence.
 Online, you’ll find lists to review and give your kids a heads up before going to church—and challenge them to notice each item during the service.

 Zoo in a pew: Tips for managing behavior at Mass

 How do I get my kids to behave during Mass?
 Real-life advice from parents who have tested and tried these tips, tricks, and strategies.

 One of the words my 19-month-old son has latched onto at Mass within recent weeks is “body.”
 He first hears it at the consecration, then repeats it rapidly during much of the remainder of the Eucharistic prayer.
 This past week, though, as we walked to the car after Mass, he was saying it on repeat, intermingled with the name of Jesus.

 It seems to me, by God’s grace, my toddler has latched onto what might be the two most important words that eventually will help him begin to understand the Eucharistic mystery.
 Let me explain.

 Who should stay and who should go?
 Sunday Mass problems